 Financial Aid Basics

 A Loyola University Chicago Stritch School of Medicine (SSOM) education is a significant financial investment with immeasurable dividends.
-More than 85 percent of our student body receives financial assistance, usually a combination of loans and scholarships.
+More than 80% of our student body receives financial assistance, usually a combination of loans and scholarships.
 In most cases, students, and their families are expected to shoulder a portion of the financial responsibility.

 FINANCIAL AID PROCESS